 ■NOTE: The bulb portion of a headlight is fragile.
-HANDLE WITH CARE.
+HAN-DLE WITH CARE.
 When replacing a headlight bulb, do not touch the glass portion of the bulb.
 If the glass is touched, it must be cleaned with a dry cloth before installing.
 Skin oil residue on the bulb will shorten the life of the bulb.

 Do not attempt to remove a bulb when it is hot.
 Severe burns may result.
-Wist and I wist and I

-To replace the headlight bulbs, use the following procedure.
+To replace the headlight bulb, use the following procedure.